Paris Classical Concerts in Heavenly Settings:

 Various orchestras and choirs perform classical music by Mozart, Vivaldi, Schubert, etc.

-See what’s on at La Madeleine and book concerts online here >
+See what’s on at La Madeleine in 2013 and 2014 and book concerts online Here

 Read more about La Madeleine here >